SamHaskell/Cortex/README.md

 ### 8/8/2023

-Currently I'm working on the renderer, which has been a massive learning experience and pain in the bum.
+Currently I'm working on the renderer, which has been a massive learning experience.
 I've managed to get models loaded from .obj, painted with a texture, and displayed to the screen.
 The next step is to refine the API somewhat and introduce a basic material system, to get ready for the introduction of lighting.
 Once we have multiple objects rendered, each with their own materials/material instances,